mlyann/music-store/README.md

 ## Getting Started

 ### Prerequisites
-- **Java 8** or higher installed on your system.
+- **Java 8** or higher.
 - A Java-compatible IDE (e.g., IntelliJ, Eclipse, VS Code) or the ability to compile via the command line.
+We use IntelliJ for this project!!

 ### Installation & Compilation
 1. Clone or download this repository: